slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On teams

 <!--
-empires are built from groups of men (andrew tate)
+> *"Empires are built from groups of men."
+-- Andrew tate*
 -->

 > *"If you want to go fast, go alone.
 If you want to go far, go together."